gdmoney/quotes/README.md

 *****

+**"Our lives are not our own.
+We are bound to others, past and present, and by each crime and every kidness, we birth our future."**
+-- *David Mitchell*

 **"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."**
 -- *Antoine de Saint-Exupéry*